crowdfavorite/wp-tagaroo/README.txt

 == Description ==

 Tagaroo gives you an integration between your WordPress blog and the Calais web service.
 Tagaroo fetches semantic data (people, places, events, etc.) relevant to your blog post that you can use as tags.
 Tagaroo will also use these tags to search Flickr for appropriately licensed images for you to use in your blog posts.
+Introduced in version 1.5 are Company PermID tags.
+These tags are denoted by an orange stripe, or can be filtered via the dropdown menu in the tag suggestion box.
+Company tags found within the content of a post will automatically link to their PermID page which includes company information.

 == Installation ==